 Privacy Notices

-Personal information we collect, by source category |
+Category of Personal Information | Personal information we collect, by source category |

-Identifiers and Personal information categories listed in the California Customer Records statute Such as a real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security Number, driver’s license number, passport number, or other similar identifiers. |
+Identifiers and personal information categories listed in the California Customer Records statute Including, but not limited to, real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, and email address, as well as Categories of Sensitive Personal Information such as account name, Social Security Number, driver’s license number, passport number, or other similar identifiers Note that personal information in this category may overlap with other categories |

 |

-Protected classification characteristics under California or federal law An individual’s age (40 years or older), race, color, ancestry, national origin, citizenship, religion or creed, marital status, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information). |
+Characteristics of protected classifications under state or federal law An individual’s age (40 years or older), race, color, ancestry, national origin, citizenship, religion or creed, marital status, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information) |

 |

-Commercial information Including records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies. |
+Commercial information Including records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies |

 |

-Internet or other similar network activity Including, but not limited to, browsing history, search history, and information regarding a consumer’s interaction with an internet website, application, or advertisement. |
+Internet or other similar electronic network activity Including, but not limited to, browsing history, search history, and information regarding a consumer’s interaction with an internet website, application, or advertisement |

 |